amigus/dnsmasq-ansible/docs/getting-started.md

 ```

 !!! note
-    The role will _create_ the database and the script so neither should exist initially.
+    The role will _create_ the database and install the script so neither need to exist initially.

 #### dnsmasq-web